Documentation

 - Changes you make will only be present on one of potentially several load balanced instances.

-- If you are attempting to find logs on a specific host, you might need to create multiple sessions until the host you are interested in is selected as the target for the shell.
+- If you are attempting to find logs on a specific host, you might need to connect to your session multiple times until the host you are interested in is selected as the target for the connection.

 - You will be connected as the www-data user.
 This user will be able to perform all of the operations normally executed by PHP and can run ./craft CLI commands, but will not be able to install additional software or make changes to system files.